dracodoc/mischelper/README.md

 Functions can be accessed from the drop down list in Addin toolbar button or with keyboard shortcuts.
 All functions are prefixed with `Misc`.

+If you feel you don't need all the functions and they take too much space in the Addin drop down list, you can prevent some to be registered by RStudio.
+- find the package installation folder with `devtools::inst("mischelper")`.
+- edit `rstudio\addins.dcf`, remove the sections you don't need.
+- restart R session.

 ### benchmark selected code
 * Misc - microbenchmark